Alice Wu: Saving Face (2004)

 The film has been influential within both lesbian and Chinese communities.
-It heavily focuses on the challenges faced within the Chinese-American community, dealing with issues of the role of women and lesbian identity.
-Wu also explores relationships between mothers and daughters in the Chinese-American community through her portrayal of the relationship between the film's main character and her mother.
+It focuses heavily on challenges associated with societal gender roles and lesbian identity, specifically in relation to traditional Asian values.
+The film is especially impactful because it highlights the intersection of race and sexuality against the backdrop of the “pervasive whiteness of ‘queer cinema’”.
+Wu also explores relationships between mothers and daughters in the Chinese-American community through her portrayal of the relationship between the film's main character and her mother, highlighting the complexity of familial love paired with disagreement of values.
 Although she claims that the film's main character is not an autobiographical portrayal of her real life, it was partially a way to provide positive representation for her own mother.
+Additionally, Wu describes the film as a “love letter to New York” that shows parts of the city that are often left out in mainstream cinema.
+She credits this to not being a native New Yorker, viewing the city through a heavily romantic lens.